-Using existing staff to cover short term absences helped to make savings on staffing expenditure, as well as tight control of other non-staffing costs throughout the year.
+Reduction in hours of senior staff members as well as using existing staff to cover short term absences helped to make savings on staffing expenditure, as well as tight control of other non-staffing costs throughout the year.

 Principal risks moving forward are the potential for pupil numbers to reduce over the next few years as well as the removal of Universal Infant Free School Meal (UIFSM) funding.